buyco/hiring_challenges/frontend_dev_challenge.md

 The application **must** use TypeScript and React.
 The only allowed libraries are:
 `create-react-app`, `lodash`, `ramda`, `fetch`, `axios`, `styled-components`, `emotion`

-Coding style, UI and UX will be studied and evaluted.
+Coding style, GIT history, UI and UX will be studied and evaluted.

 Clean code counts!
 We encourage you to use `prettier` and `eslint`.

+Your code should be hosted to a **private** Github repo shared with https://github.com/Poirette and https://github.com/adesurirey

 ## Step 1